-Beforehand you often have this idea of what living with your partner might be like, but sometimes you're not always aware of the reality of it.
-Its not always romance and roses and being naked all the time, sometimes its sitting on the loo and realising you've ran out of toilet roll midway through a shit, and having to sit and shout hoping your other half with come rescue you with some Andrex.
-So I thought I'd chat today about all the things I've learnt so far about living with a boy, and I mean all of it.
+Beforehand you often have this idea of what living with your partner might be like, but sometimes you’re not always aware of the reality of it.
+It’s not always romance and roses and being naked all the time, sometimes it’s sitting on the loo and realising you’ve run out of toilet roll midway through a shit, and having to sit and shout hoping your other half to come and rescue you with some Andrex.
+So I thought I’d chat today about all the things I’ve learnt so far about living with a boy, and I mean all of it.

 YOU’RE GOING TO DISAGREE ON THINGS

 There are going to be times when you disagree on things and that’s just how it is.
 I must say Lee and myself are quite lucky as in the three and a bit years we have been together we have never had an argument.
 Yep, honestly.
 Living together, however, we have both discovered we can be both quite stubborn and sometimes a little bit huffy, although its rarely at each other.
 My biggest bit of advice is to never go to bed in a huff.
 We did this once (and over the stupidest thing might I add) and ended up not speaking for a full 12 hours – although the majority of this we were asleep.
 Afterwards, we did laugh about it as a hug was all we needed to fix it.